chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 }
 ```

-If the comparisons performed by both snapshots fail, the following mismatched actual files will be created:
+If the matches performed against both snapshots fail, the following mismatched actual files will be created showing the actual values provided to the match operations:

 1. `MySnapshot.A.txt.actual`:
     ```json